What is SCFM in Air Compressors – SCFM vs. CFM Explained

 SCFM and CFM are both essential values that indicate the airflow rate in a compressor.
 SCFM measures this value based on ‘ideal’ temperature and pressure conditions, while CFM measures the ‘actual’ air flow rate.
 CFM is the recognized value for measuring the airflow rate in the United States.

 CFM (Cubic feet per minute) measures the volume of air or gas that flows through a compressor in one minute.
 Sometimes, the CFM rating of an air compressor a manufacturer provides may have a margin of error.
-Therefore, the best way to determine your air compressor’s most accurate CFM value is to test it in your facility.
+Therefore, the best way to determine your compressed air system’s most accurate CFM value is to test it in your facility.

 How to Calculate the CFM of an Air Compressor